GeoffCox/geoffcox.github.io/README.md

 <hr />

+## 2021-05-01 <i class="fa fa-github"/> [svelte-splitter](https://github.com/GeoffCox/svelte-splitter)

+After learning about Svelte from a colleague and watching Rich Harris talk about the reactivity and performance, I decided to write my splitter from scratch in Svelte.
+I also kept with Typescript.
+I couldn't quite get typescript definition files from the Svelte components, but that's OK as Svelte apps can consume it easily enough.

+Svelte's features out-of-the-box are awesome.
+- It gives you the infrastructure you would otherwise have to wire together with a bunch of packages and tools.
+- The HTML, script, and style sit cohesively in a module that gets compiled to lightning fast JS.
+- Reactive properties and stores mean you don't have to pick one of the many state packages (e.g. redux, mobx, recoil).
+- There is way less ceremony required to define the properties, events, methods, and slots in a Svelte component.
+- Whether you choose rollup or webpack, the amount of required configuration is significantly reduced.
+- And the best feature is no runtime dependencies.
+If the Svelte compiler improves, just recompile your code and you get the benefits.

+I was able to add several new features and improvements to my splitter because of Svelte's animation helpers, ability to expose imperative methods, and fast reactive properties.
+Svelte 3 feels like a mature and powerful way to build components and applications.
+I think the ecosystem of packages needs more time to get to the abundance of React's vast set of libraries.
+It will be interesting to see how React reacts :) to the gauntlet Svelte has thrown down.
+I plan on doing all my hobby weekend programming in Svelte although I will stick to React for my day job.

 ## 2020-12-16 <i class="fa fa-github"/> [react-splitter](https://github.com/GeoffCox/react-splitter)

 I overhauled my react-splitter control to publish version 2.0.
 A colleague, Soroush Ghorashi, recommended using CSS minmax for controlling the minimum pane sizes.
 This idea lead to incredible improvements.
 It caused me to realize a common flaw of most splitter controls: they set the pane sizes in pixels.